Chapter Three – Runaway

 Every day, they swam till they pruned several times a day.
 Sometime later, in the afternoon mountain heat, they were expected to ride their bikes about a mile and a half down the road to the small country store to pick up some sundries and various goodies for Aunt.
 Uncle was out of town on a welding job with the only vehicle—a white 1970’s shaggin’ wagon with a faded red and yellow sunset on the sides; the interiors covered in a deep crimson red velvet and shag carpet from the dash to the big bed in back.

 Since there was no vehicle, it was up to them to make the trek on their bikes and resupply when needed.
 The items were put on credit tabulated to a crumpled index card in a beat up tin box behind the old register that looked more like an early twentieth-century printing press.
 They raced home to deliver the groceries and cool off by hitting the water once again.

 The girls spent the rest of the day reading Zebra historical romance novels in the shade near the wide swinging bridge at a homemade picnic area—makeshift picnic tables with stumps as seats and stones embedded in the earth for the BBQ pit.

 Across the railroad tracks that sat at the foot of the small sloped yard that led to the old patched-together house, the swinging bridge—the boards and ropes practically primeval—swayed in the mountain air like a hammock and was the perfect spot to just be.
 That is if they didn’t fall through the rotting boards to the creek below.
 Ben did on his way to the school bus one morning.
-Luckily he came away unscathed besides the ribbings from the bus load of kids that saw his descent and splat.
+Luckily he came away unscathed besides the ribbings from the bus load of kids that saw his descent and splat into the creek below.
 He never managed to outlive that incident.

 That was just one of the memories that flashed rapidly through Jay’s mind as she stared at the older versions of them.